ccbts/084_ccbts_utils/README.md

 source install/local_setup.bash;
 export PYTHONPATH=${PYTHONPATH}:/home/${USER}/cocobots_ws/install/ccbts_environment/lib/python3.8/site-packages
 ```
-8. Configure the Xserver following this [tutorial](https://techcommunity.microsoft.com/t5/windows-dev-appconsult/running-wsl-gui-apps-on-windows-10/ba-p/1493242) (First option: VcXsrv Windows X Server).
+8. Configure the Xserver.
+For VcXsrv (XLaunch), the configuration is Multiple Windows > Start no client > Check everything apart from "Native opengl" > Finish.
 To avoid having to export the DISPLAY every time that WSL is launched, you can include the command at the end of the /etc/bash.bashrc file:
 ```
 echo "export DISPLAY="`grep nameserver /etc/resolv.conf | sed 's/nameserver //'`:0" >> /home/$USER/.bashrc
 ```